edimilsonestevam/labstech/b3/README.md

 | 4     | You are performing a calculation that will always have the result zero.  |

 > [!NOTE]
-> When you try to use this method, the following error message will be displayed: `Java.lang.ExceptionInInitializerError`.
+> When you try to use this method, the following error message will be displayed: `System.TypeInitializationException`.

 # Fourth
 How do I obtain the names of all people born from 1980 onwards from the collection below?